reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerApp_QuizAppUsingOpenAPI.md

 );
 ```

-Set visible property: If(lblSelQuestion.Text = "None" || varIndex >= 10, false, true)
+Set visible property to: If(lblSelQuestion.Text = "None" || varIndex >= 10, false, true)

 - Add a Label (lblSelQuestion) to display the question with
      Text:  Text(Index(colQuestions,varIndex).Value.question)
      Visible property : If(lblSelQuestion.Text = "None", false, true)

 - Add a Gallery control with a label (galQuestionsAnswers) bound to table **colOptions** and

-    Set Visible property of the gallery:  If(lblSelQuestion.Text = "None", false, true)
+ Set Visible property of the gallery to:  If(lblSelQuestion.Text = "None", false, true)

     ![Controls](../images/PowerApp_QuizAppUsingOpenAPI/assets/Controls.png)

 - Amend the properties of the label to

      Text : Text(ThisItem.answer)
      OnSelect : Patch(colOptions, ThisItem, {selected: true})
      Fill : If(ThisItem.selected, If(ThisItem.correct, Color.GreenYellow, Color.PaleVioletRed), RGBA(0,0,0,0))